-The Yellow Card Training Program is a way to ensure you have developed the knowledge and ability to safely operate a scissor lift (and other EWP machines) with boom lifts under 11 metres.
+The EWP Yellow Card Training Program is a way to ensure you have developed the knowledge and ability to safely operate a scissor lift (and other EWP machines) with boom lifts under 11 metres.
 Once the program is completed, you are awarded the certification that works like a licence would in terms of demonstrating your capabilities operating a scissor lift.
-The program must be completed with a Registered Training Organisation (RTO)
+The program must be completed with a Registered Training Organisation (RTO).

-How does scissor lift certification training work?
+How does scissor lift licence training work?

-Conveniently, scissor lift training can take just eight hours and is a combination of both practical and written teaching and testing.
+Conveniently, scissor lift licence training can take just eight hours and is a combination of both practical and written teaching and testing.
 In the course, you’ll learn everything from safely operating scissor lifts, to understanding operational checks and inspections and identifying and preventing hazards.

 There are no prerequisite classes to take before the training, and you’ll be supplied an EWP Operator Licence (the Yellow Card) upon successful completion.
 This will include proof of training, a photo ID card and be placed on a national database.
 If you require to operate a scissor or boom over 11m you will need to go for your WP licence.